RobRich999/LLVM_Optimized_AVX2/README.md

 **Note regarding mimalloc:**

-The mimalloc allocator is automatically pulled into the LLVM build script as a replacement for the standard Linux malloc allocator.
+The mimalloc allocator is automatically pulled into the LLVM build script as a replacement for the standard Linux glibc malloc allocator.

 https://github.com/microsoft/mimalloc